-Investors in this Offering will experience immediate and substantial dilution.
+Investors in this Offering will experience immediate and substantial dilution: further, investors may suffer additional dilution as a result of the Placement Agreement.

 If all of the Offered Shares offered hereby are sold, investors in this Offering will own 8.6% of the then outstanding shares of Common Stock but will have paid 63.6% of the total consideration for our outstanding shares, resulting in a dilution of \$6.90 per share.
 See the section entitled "Dilution."